Abhishek30092001/Crypto-Tracker/readme.md

 # delete existing database if necessary, overwrite and make your own migrations and users

-# create a superuser to login to the admin panel
-python manage.py createsuperuser

 # start the server
 python manage.py runserver
 # Django will start the server on port 8000 so open the browser and go to http://localhost:8000/

+# create a superuser to login to the admin panel
+python manage.py createsuperuser

+# Visit http://localhost:8000/admin to login to the admin panel